tableau/mobile-app-bootstrap-cordova/README.md

 <a name="support"/>
 # Support

-This collection is not officially 'blessed' by Tableau Engineering or Support.
+This collection is supported by the community and not officially 'blessed' by Tableau Engineering or Support.
 What does that mean?
 We didn't have a QA team test it.
 It's a tool for learning how to embed vizzes inside a mobile application.
 You should not expect that there are 0 bugs.

 If you have problems getting it to work, feel free to email us with questions, but we can't promise quick responses.
 The [Tableau Developer Community](developer.tableau.com) is also a great resource if you need help.